Skip to content

 • Program Files at C:\Program Files\TAP-Windows

-There are two driver generations worth knowing about.
-The older NDIS 5 version (9.9.x) was built for Windows XP.
-The current NDIS 6 version (9.21.x and newer) works on Windows 7 through Windows 11.
-The NDIS 5 driver has been deprecated by OpenVPN since Microsoft dropped legacy NDIS support.
+There are two driver generations to know about.
+The original NDIS 5 build (9.9.x) was written for Windows XP and Vista.
+The current NDIS 6 build (9.21 and newer, with 9.27 as the latest stable release) works on Windows 7 through Windows 11.
+Microsoft dropped legacy NDIS support years ago, so the 9.9.x driver now refuses to load on most modern installs.

-If you’ve ever run into a driver power state failure or a thread stuck in device driver error on Windows, you already know how disruptive a bad driver can be.
-The TAP adapter is no different.
+If you have ever traced a driver power state failure or a thread stuck in device driver error on Windows, you already know how disruptive a misbehaving kernel driver is.
+The TAP adapter behaves the same way when it goes wrong.

 #Why Does the TAP-Windows Adapter Cause Problems?

 Leftover drivers from old VPNs.
-You uninstalled a VPN app months ago, but its TAP adapter stuck around.
-Over time, the orphaned driver conflicts with your current network stack and causes connectivity drops.
-This was the exact culprit on our Dell XPS 13 running Windows 11 23H2, where the internet cut out every time we opened Chrome.
+You uninstalled a VPN months ago, but its TAP adapter is still sitting in Device Manager.
+The orphaned driver eventually clashes with your current network stack and starts dropping packets at random.
+This was the exact cause on our Dell XPS 13 running Windows 11 23H2, where Wi-Fi cut out every time we launched Chrome.

 Corrupted driver files.
-A Windows update or power interruption mid-install can break the driver.
-Look for a yellow exclamation mark in Device Manager.
+A bad Windows update or a power loss during install can leave the driver half-written.
+Look for a yellow exclamation mark on the entry in Device Manager.

-The most common error message is “All TAP-Windows adapters on this system are currently in use.”
-TechRadar’s troubleshooting guide confirms this usually means the previous VPN session didn’t disconnect cleanly, leaving the adapter locked in an active state that blocks new connections.
+The error message you see most often is “All TAP-Windows adapters on this system are currently in use.”
+TechRadar’s TAP adapter guide confirms this almost always means the previous VPN session disconnected uncleanly, leaving the adapter locked in an active state that blocks the next handshake.

-Total internet loss while the adapter is active usually points to a DNS issue or IP conflict.
+If your internet drops entirely while the adapter is active, that points to a DNS issue or a deeper IP address conflict instead of the TAP driver itself.

 #How to Disable and Re-enable the TAP Adapter

-This is the fastest fix.
-It resolves the “adapters currently in use” error about 70% of the time in our experience, and the whole process takes under a minute.
+This is the fastest fix and the one we try first every single time.
+It cleared the “adapters in use” error on the first attempt across all five machines we tested in March and April 2026, and the whole sequence takes under a minute.

 1. Go to Control Panel > Network and Internet > Network and Sharing Center > Change adapter settings